by Andrea M. Darcy

 You have finally gathered the courage to see a therapist, only to be faced with a confusing array of titles and qualifications you don’t understand.

 Just what are the differences between a counsellor and a psychotherapist?
-How is a psychotherapist different than a counselling psychologist?
+How is a psychotherapist different to a counselling psychologist?
 Or a psychiatrist?
 And which one is for you?

 A psychotherapist is highly trained at talking therapy, the art of professional listening and responding.
 This means they are specialists at helping you recognise what is bothering you, where your issues might stem from, and how you want to deal with your problems and move forward.